prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Parrable ID

-The Parrable ID is a Full Device Identifier that can be used to identify a device across different browsers and and webviews on a single device including browsers that have third party cookie restrictions.
+The Parrable ID is a Full Device Identifier that can be used to identify a device across different browsers and webviews on a single device including browsers that have third party cookie restrictions.

 ### Parrable ID Registration